 Cinnamon is one of the most delicious and healthiest spices on the planet.
 It has been prized for its medicinal properties for thousands of years.
 Modern science has now confirmed that it can lower blood sugar levels and reduce heart disease risk factors amongst other impressive health benefits.
 Just make sure you get Ceylon cinnamon, not the Cassia variety as it contains a substance that can be harmful in large doses.

-Enjoy this healthy apple crisp recipe, your family will thank you!
+Enjoy this recipe, your family will thank you!

 Other healthy desserts you might like: